rudejedi/docs-web/docs/my-website/create-build-deploy.md

 Now, we can deploy the `build` folder as per the **[Deployment Guide](https://docusaurus.io/docs/deployment)**.

-I deployed my website in _Github Pages_ using the following steps.
+I deployed my website in _GitHub Pages_ using the following steps.

 First, I used the following settings in the docusaurus [config file](./../../docusaurus.config.js):